Edza/AviraAdHider/README.md

 #How to install AviraAdHider
-1. On this page click "Relases" in middle of the screen
+1. On this page click "Releases" in middle of the screen (Ctrl + F if you cant find it lol)
 2. Download the .exe file
 3. Put it into your startup folder
 4. Restart and your done

-#How to put a file into the startup folder?
+##How to put a file into the startup folder?
 Use this link:
 https://support.microsoft.com/en-us/kb/2806079